 Once you reach the island, we discovered that many hermit crabs live there.
 Another highlight on the island is the Red Point Blow Hole.
 A blowhole is a geologic formation in which a wave enters the mouth of a sea cave and is pushed upwards towards a cavity existing above, resulting in a powerful blast of water.
 The waves were crashing furiously against the cliffs and water was fiercely spraying into the air.
 It was a brilliant display by Mother Nature.

-Where to Stay: If you’re looking for places to stay in St. Thomas, you can certainly book a cute Airbnb.
 There are also lots of resorts and hotels around St. Thomas, USVI.
-There’s a Luxury Beachfront Villa on Sapphire Beach that even comes with snorkeling equipment to borrow during your trip.
+We recommend this Luxury Beachfront Villa on Sapphire Beach that even comes with snorkeling equipment to borrow during your trip.

 Grand Cayman – Cayman Islands